 The Bissell Pet Foundation plans an October 30-31 pictorial Facebook tribute to pets (and their owners!) who have been rescued by each other.
 Roxie and I will be there early and we invite you to join us!
 Take a photo of your adopted pet (cats, too!) bandana-ed in orange, the "official color" of Pet Adoption Month, and post it on the Foundation's page on October 30, 2014.
 Then come back the next day to see if you're a prize winner!

 We'll also be asked to name the organization that made our "fur-ever" match possible.
 I applaud this heartily.
-How easy it is for me to do my part in pet rescue, yet how difficult for "first respondents" who perform the initial tasks of medical and behavioral assessment, fostering and application evaluation before an adoption is approved.
+How easy it is for me to do my part in pet rescue, yet how difficult for first respondents who perform the initial tasks of medical and behavioral assessment, as well as fostering and application evaluation before an adoption is approved.
 Heart wrenching.
 Heartwarming.
 All in one.

 Our photo gallery of grateful furry faces will assure them it was all worthwhile.

 This is not a sponsored post.
 I just followed my nose to this gratifying event and wanted to share it!